dailybruin/the-stack/_posts/2019-11-01-walking-to-class.md

     - justin_chai
 key_takeaways:
     - A student walking from Hedrick to Powell (and back) once a day for class will walk more than 80 miles in a quarter.
 For an average-speed walker, that's over 26 hours of walking.
-    - Walking up the hill on Charles E. Young drive is approximately 25% harder than walking up the Bruin walk hill.
+    - Walking up the hill on Charles E. Young drive is burns approximately 20% more calories per step than walking up the Bruin walk hill according to an equation developed by the United States Army.
-    - Walking at a slower speed burns more calories per mile than walking at a moderate speed according to an equation developed by the United States Army.
+    - Walking at a slower speed burns more calories per mile than walking at a moderate speed.
 featured_image:
     url: walking-to-class/featured_image.png
 og_image: walking-to-class/featured_image.png